CodeWringer/ambersteel/documents/en/ruleset/draft-2/rules.md

 It is, however, possible to call out wanting to attack a specific part of an opponent's body.
 Generally, this means that the attack must be rolled with [disadvantage](#advantage--disadvantage).
 However, the **GM** can also decide the part being targeted is fairly easy to hit, either generally or due to current circumstance, so no disadvantage is incurred.

 A player may call out what effect the aimed attack is supposed to have, such as limiting their opponent's ability to stand, move, attack or whatever else the body part may be useful for.
-If they don't, the **GM** decides the negative effect.
+If they don't, the **GM** decides the effect.

 #### Difficult Attack
 There may be attacks that are more difficult to perform, due to current circumstance.
 Such attack rolls are [disadvantaged](#advantage--disadvantage).